 Here are some of the most common concerns that stop parents from talking to their kids about sex.

 No, your kids won’t lose their innocence but by not talking to your kids about sexuality, you are leaving them ignorant and vulnerable to sexual exploitation and abuse.
 If anything, talking to your kids about sex will actually help to maintain their innocence.
-It is important to remember that ‘innocence’ is different to ‘ignorance’.
+It is important to remember that ‘innocence’ is different from ‘ignorance’.
 Innocence can be seen as freedom from guilt or shame, whereas ignorance means lacking knowledge or information.

 I think that the best place for kids to learn about sexuality, is in the home, knowing that they have parents that they can trust and come to with all their questions.
 You can read more in this article about the benefits of sex education.

 Guess what, you’re not alone!
 All parents feel varying degrees of embarrassment when talking to their kids about sexuality.
 It just comes with the territory!